VilledeMontreal/workit/examples/binding/README.md

 # Overview

 This example shows how to use [Workit](https://villedemontreal.github.io/workit/) to create a simple Node.js application - e.g. a worker that executes a simple task.
-You will learn how to manage versionning through the IoC between tasks and BPMN
+You will learn how to manage versioning through the IoC between tasks and BPMN

 Have fun!